Roofing dumpster rental in Round Rock

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds a square, architectural laminate runs closer to 400; a 25-square tear-off lands between three and five tons even before underlayment is added.
-A hooklift truck routes the weight to a 10-yard dumpster so the haul stays inside the weight limit on a single pickup.
+The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400, so a 25-square tear-off lands between three and five tons before underlayment is added.
 How does that translate to a 10-yard?
+A roofing dumpster routes weight safely inside the hooklift truck’s weight limit on a single pickup.

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—instead of a standard roofing rate.
-This keeps your disposal costs accurate, as job site cleanup requires different handling.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general C&D debris service—this keeps the waste stream clean.
+Pure asphalt tear-offs, however, stay on our standard, lower-sided service for simpler disposal.

 Driveway Placement for Roofing Crew Workflow

-Our drivers angle the swing-door end of the container toward the eave to keep your roofing crew on task.
-We place Driveway Boards under the rollers before the roll-off touches the concrete in Round Rock; this keeps your driveway unscarred.
-After you consult our roof tear-off container sizing, set a six-foot tarp perimeter for an easy nail sweep.
-Following asphalt shingle disposal best practices guide, we leave one clean lane for the crew.
+We angle the swing-door end of each roll-off to face the eave your crew is starting on in Round Rock; this layout allows for direct shingle drops.
+We place Driveway Boards under the rollers before the can touches concrete to protect your property.
+Proper roof tear-off container sizing keeps the six-foot tarp perimeter clear for a quick nail sweep.
+Following asphalt shingle disposal best practices guide ensures a clean, safe site.

 Drop angle